-

 LUKE WRIGHT is the author of two collections of poetry, two verse plays, and ten spoken word shows.
 He is the winner of a Fringe First Award for new writing, a Stage Award for acting, and a Saboteur Award for spoken word.
 For over a decade he has co-programmed the biggest spoken word line-ups in Britain, at Latitude and Port Eliot festivals, bringing together hundreds of poets for an annual summertime party.
 He lives in Suffolk with his two sons.

-Since rising to prominence in the late 1990s, Marcel Dzama has developed an immediately recognizable visual language that investigates human action and motivation, as well as the blurred relationship between the real and the subconscious.
+Since rising to prominence in the late 1990s, MARCEL DZAMA has developed an immediately recognisable visual language that investigates human action and motivation, as well as the blurred relationship between the real and the subconscious.
 Drawing equally from folk vernacular as from art-historical and contemporary influences, Dzama’s work visualizes a universe of childhood fantasies and otherworldly fairy tales.

 MARCEL THEROUX is the award-winning author of six novels.